eric-castillo05/HackatecITZacapetec2022/README.md

 The data used in this project was downloaded from the government website.
 You can find the link to the data at:
 - [Exceso de mortalidad](http://www.dgis.salud.gob.mx/contenidos/basesdedatos/da_exceso_mortalidad_mexico_gobmx.html)
-### Notice
-The project data are too large to be displayed online.
-However, there is a shorter version of the data available in the repository.
-You can find the data in the /data directory.

 ## License
 The project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.